letssummarize/api/docs/file-storage.md

 ### Example AWS S3 Path

-Instead of returning a local file path, responses will include a **signed S3 URL**:
+Instead of returning a local file path, responses with `audioFilePath` will include a **signed S3 URL**:

 ```json
 {